This page is optimized for smartphone display in Landscape Mode

 10:18For not he that commends himself is approved, but whom the Lord commends.

-¶Opposite Paul feared that the Corinthian Believers were vulnerable to follwoing a false Jesus, a false spirit, and a false gospel (11:1 - 6)
+¶Opposite (O) Paul feared that the Corinthian Believers were vulnerable to follwoing a false Jesus, a false spirit, and a false gospel (11:1 - 6)

-11:1Would to God you could bear with me a little in my folly; and indeed bear with me: 11:2for I am jealous over you with godly jealousy: for I have espoused you to one husband, that I may present you as a chaste virgin to Christ.
+C 11:2for I am jealous over you with godly jealousy: for I have espoused you to one husband, that I may present you as a chaste virgin to Christ.

 11:3But I fear, lest by any means, as the serpent beguiled Eve through his cunning, so your minds should be corrupted from the simplicity that is in Christ.